Updated: June 15, 2021

 SUSPENSION OF CERTAIN CITY FEES AND REGULATIONS

-PARKING ENFORCEMENT - Overnight Parking enforcement has resumed as of January 3, 2021.
-Street Sweeping will resume effective April 12, 2021.
+PARKING ENFORCEMENT - Overnight Parking enforcement resumed as of January 3, 2021.
+Street Sweeping enforcement resumed effective April 12, 2021.

 If you would like more information about the City’s street sweeping schedule, including specific information for your street, please visit the City’s website at www.lahabraca.gov/197/Sweeping-Schedule, or contact the La Habra Police Department at 562-383-4344.